+REGULATIONS AND SYLLABUSES (BA 3-YEAR CURRICULUM IN THE ACADEMIC YEAR 2012-13)

+CONTENTS

+REGULATIONS 1

+SYLLABUSES FOR THE DEGREE OF BACHELOR OF ARTS 14

+CHINESE LANGUAGE ENHANCEMENT COURSES 14

+ENGLISH LANGUAGE ENHANCEMENT COURSES 15

+MAJORS AND MINORS OFFERED BY THE FACULTY OF ARTS 16

+SCHOOL OF CHINESE 17

+SCHOOL OF ENGLISH 38

+SCHOOL OF HUMANITIES

+AFRICAN STUDIES 86

+COMPARATIVE LITERATURE 88

+FINE ARTS 103

+HISTORY 115

+LINGUISTICS 142

+MUSIC 153

+PHILOSOPHY 164

+SCHOOL OF MODERN LANGUAGES AND CULTURES

+AMERICAN STUDIES 180

+EUROPEAN STUDIES 193

+GLOBAL CREATIVE INDUSTRIES 203

+HONG KONG STUDIES 208

+JAPANESE STUDIES 214

+KOREAN STUDIES 240

+MODERN CHINA STUDIES 249

+LANGUAGE PROGRAMMES 256

+CENTRE OF BUDDHIST STUDIES 300

+REGULATIONS FOR THE DEGREE OF BACHELOR OF ARTS (BA)

+These regulations apply to students admitted to the BA 3-year curriculum in the academic year 2012-13.

+(See also General Regulations and Regulations for First Degree Curricula)

+Definitions

-REGULATIONS FOR THE DEGREE OF BACHELOR OF ARTS (BA) These regulations apply to students admitted to the BA curriculum in the academic year 2011-12 and thereafter.
-(See also General Regulations and Regulations for First Degree Curricula) Definitions A11 For the purpose of these regulations and the syllabuses for the BA degree, unless the context otherwise requires: An 'academic year' comprises two semesters, the first semester to commence normally in September and end in December, and the second semester to commence normally in January and end in June, on dates as prescribed by the Senate.
+A 1^1 For the purpose of these regulations and the syllabuses for the BA degree, unless the context otherwise requires:

+An 'academic year' comprises two semesters, the first semester to commence normally in September and end in December, and the second semester to commence normally in January and end in June, on dates as prescribed by the Senate.
 It includes, normally at the end of each semester, a period during which candidates are assessed.
 A 'summer semester' may be organized in addition to the normal two semesters.

 'Programme' means a major or a minor.